googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 | VarFixed | centerY | y coordinate for the center of scaling. |

-NOTE: Pure scaling can also be represented using the PaintTransform or PaintVarTransform table by setting xx and yy to x and y scale factors, and setting xy, yx, dx and dy = 0.
+NOTE: Pure scaling can also be represented using the PaintTransform or PaintVarTransform table.
+For scaling about the origin, this could be done by setting xx and yy to x and y scale factors, and setting xy, yx, dx and dy = 0.
 The PaintScale table and variants provide more compact representation when only scaling is required.

 **5.7.11.2.5.11 Formats 24 to 27: PaintRotate, PaintVarRotate, PaintRotateAroundCenter, PaintVarRotateAroundCenter**